![]() |

 -serial_esc

-Enable entering the debugger over serial line by pressing Esc
+Enable entering the debugger over serial line by pressing Esc.

 -noserial